What is the Optimization Overview page?

-The Optimization History page is a tool that shows how your portfolio has performed over time.
+The Optimization Overview page shows how your portfolio has performed over time.
 It helps you understand the impact of your budget decisions and guides you in making data-driven adjustments to improve future results.

 How is Adoption calculated?